mcarmenv/book-recommendation-system-mcarmenv/README.md

 The summary of the preliminary analysis is that using .csv files with data from Goodreads is a solid foundation for building a book recommendation system.
 However, the design and development of this system must take into account associated challenges, such as cold start and scalability.
 Implementing a hybrid approach, improving data preprocessing, and using advanced techniques can help improve the accuracy and diversity of recommendations.</br>

+**3. Create a book recommendation system based on collaborative and/or content-based filtering.**</br>

+Creating a book recommendation system for Goodreads based on collaborative and/or content-based filtering can be done using Python code.
+The most common libraries are pandas, surprise (for collaborative filtering), and scikit-learn (for content-based filtering).
+The first step is to install them with the command **pip install pandas scikit-learn surprise**.</br>

+For **collaborative filtering** we will use the **Surprise** library and for content-based filtering we will use the **scikit-learn** library.</br>

+The next step is to prepare the dataset that is in the three .csv files from Goodreads, or a third party.</br>
+We load the ratings dataset.</br>
+We load the book dataset.</br>
+We load the set of labels.</br>
+We load or display the first records.</br>
+We then prepare the data for surprise, split it into training and test data, use the KNN algorithm for collaborative filtering, and train the model.
+We make predictions on the test set, evaluate the RMSE of the model, and create a book recommendation function.</br>
+Finally, we tell you to get the best recommendations for each user and show those recommendations with a **for**.</br>
+For **content-based filtering**, we tell you to use book features.
+Preprocess the data by combining the author and genre into a single column.
+Use **TfidfVectorizer** to convert the text into features, calculate the cosine similarity between books, use a function to get content-based recommendations, and make recommendations for a book based on its identifier.</br>
+For the **hybrid method**, which combines both approaches, collaborative filtering can be used to recommend similar books based on user interactions.
+The next step would be to filter those recommendations to make them relevant, based on a book's characteristics.</br>
+Assuming we already have collaborative predictions and content-based recommendations, we get the best collaborative recommendations for a user, filter out the content-based ones, and ask for examples of hybrid recommendations for that user.</br>

+In a simple sentence: The system can be improved with a hybrid approach, which combines the advantages of both methods to offer recommendations.

+**3.1.
+Pros and cons of the content-based recommendation system.**</br>

 ## Challenges

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?